br11/kotlin-magics/README.md

 ### More

 #### Documenting API with javadoc - Magic with Kooby & ApiTool

-Kooby is the Kotlin distribution of Jooby..
+Here is our API implemented with Jooby for Kotlin.
-ApiTool is the API development module of Jooby and Kooby..
+The decision of using Jooby was made mainly because the ApiTool module of Jooby has the fantastic feature of generate the Swagger documentation from the Javadoc.

 Source code
 ````kotlin